 Juvenile court records are the most restricted and require a court order from the judge of the district court in the county where the records were created.

-To order a court record online, fill out the order form on the Court Case Search Request page in our online store.
-Please include any and all information you have about the record you are seeking.
+District/county court case files can be ordered via the District/County Court Case File Research Request page at our online store.
+Please include any and all information you have about the record you are looking for.

 Note: Researching in the records of the Other MN Courts listed on this page can very complicated and involved.